 Then a purchase card could be what you need.
 This card might offer a 0% interest purchase period, which can help spread the cost of larger purchases.

 Want to build your credit score or have bad credit?

 If you’ve got a low credit score or you don’t have much in the way of a credit history, you may find it hard to be approved for a credit card, loan or other kind of borrowing.
 A credit building credit card is a way to borrow a small amount of money and show that you’re capable of paying it back, which can help you to improve your credit rating.
 The goal is to show that you can be responsible with money.

 Reward credit cards sometimes have monthly or annual product fees or charges but they often also offer extra rewards and benefits, like points earned on everyday shopping, travel insurance or money off flights.

-A balance transfer credit card allows you to move a balance or debt from a card with a high interest rate to a new card with a lower interest rate – so you’ll end up paying less interest each month.
-Bear in mind through, you may be charged a fee for the transfer itself.
+A balance transfer credit card allows you to move a balance or debt from a card with a high interest rate to a new card with a lower rate – so you could end up paying less interest each month.

 It’s worth remembering that banks might charge a fee for balance transfers.

 Typically, you can transfer up to 90 to 95% of your available credit limit.
 This is to make it easier for you to stay within your agreed credit limit when you make the transfer.